Bachelor of Dental Surgery

 SATAC Code 314122

 The degree offers hands-on experience with an emphasis on preventive-based approaches to oral diseases.
 Clinical experience is embedded into the degree from first year, and students learn through a variety of innovative and flexible learning approaches including case studies and simulation.
 The Dental Simulation Clinic is a high-tech environment where students develop their patient care skills using equipment found in real-life clinical settings.
-From 2017, dentistry students will have the opportunity to learn in Australia’s newest dental teaching hospital, located in the state-of-the-art Adelaide Health and Medical Sciences (AHMS) building.
+Dentistry students also have the opportunity to learn in Australia’s newest dental teaching hospital, located in the state-of-the-art Adelaide Health and Medical Sciences (AHMS) building.

 Extensive clinical placements across metropolitan and rural settings are built into the degree, along with a community outreach dental program that allows students to develop their skills while helping to improve the dental health of disadvantaged people across Adelaide and South Australia.